 3. Unless otherwise specified, Investors are not owners of motion pictures.
 They are simply investors holding a Deal Memo or Agreement specifying the amount of investment, terms and conditions under which the investment was made, responsibilities of the parties, expectations of return and specifics of when and how the investor is to recoup the investment as well as any ancillary payments as agreed to by the parties.

-4. Occasionally, Investors are partners in the production entity created for the film.
-The Industry expects clear chain of title [ownership] of the film, it is best to minimize complicated ownership entanglements as these can be construed as creating a clouded chain of title.
-This is very important as any prospective Investor making ownership demands must acknowledge full flexibility for distribution purposes and for production if a project is being picked up by a major or mini major studio.
+4. Frequently, Investors are partners in the production entity created for the film.
+The Industry expects clear chain of title [ownership] of the film, so by structuring partnership in the production company, this minimizes complicated ownership entanglements that create clouded chain of title.
+This is very important as Investor/partners must maintain full flexibility for distribution purposes and for production if the project is being picked up by a studio.

 5. Funds invested are generally spent as follows: